 - Humanity Ensues: According to some tales, stealing the shirt of a samodiva (also known as a samovila, vila, or veela), will cause her to lose her powers and become like a normal human.
 If she manages to get it back, however, she'll revert to her old self.

 - Jumping Out of a Cake: Inverted.
 One of the Polabian tribes celebrated harvest by throwing a party, during which they saw if their high priest could hide behind the huge-ass cake they baked for the occasion, which was then eaten.
 If he could, that was a sign of good fortune; if he couldn't, he wished them good fortune in the next year.

-- Made of Iron: Koschei the Immortal (also known under the badly translated name "Koschei the Deathless"), one of the major inspiration for the Liches of modern fantasy.
+- Made of Iron: Koschei the Immortal (also known under the badly translated, albeit cooler sounding, name "Koschei the Deathless"), one of the major inspiration for the Liches of modern fantasy.
 He is functionally immortal — because his soul is separated from his body inside a needle (a phylactery), which is inside an egg, which is itself inside a rabbit, who is inside an iron chest, buried beneath an oak tree on an island.
 While Koschei is primarily a Russian myth, similar figures exist in the mythologies and folk tales of certain other Slavic peoples, such as Bash Chelik (in Serbian mythology).